Confidential Computing¶

 Before a workload runs, the full hardware stack can be verified by a remote party.
 CPU and GPU attestation are separate flows.
 See System Attestation for the exact commands to run on your instance.

-- CPU attestation (AMD SEV-SNP): the AMD-SP generates a report containing a measurement of the VM's initial memory, the SEV-SNP TCB version, and a user-supplied nonce or public key hash.
+- CPU attestation (AMD SEV-SNP): the AMD-SP generates a report containing the launch measurement (a SHA-384 over the OVMF firmware plus — because Verda uses direct kernel boot — the kernel, initramfs and kernel command line), the SEV-SNP TCB version, and a user-supplied nonce or public key hash.
 The report is signed with the VCEK — a per-chip ECDSA key cryptographically derived from the firmware version — verifiable against AMD's public certificate chain.
 This is handled independently via the SEV guest driver (

 /dev/sev-guest). - GPU attestation (NVIDIA):